So You're Wondering How to Choose a Racing Helmet

-At Competition Motorsport, we’ve sold thousands of racing helmets and, in the process, answered a lot of questions from customers about how to choose one helmet over another.
-Over time many of the same questions come up, so with that in mind, we want to give you the real lowdown on selecting the safest auto racing helmet that suits your needs, your style, and your budget.
+With that in mind, we put together this guide giving you the lowdown on selecting the safest auto racing helmet that suits your needs, your style, and your budget.
 We’ll go over the details of helmet size, shape, safety certification, price, features, and maintenance so you have the tools you need to get the perfect helmet.

 Let’s start with the first rule of helmet purchasing: size matters.